muhimasri/b-editable-table/README.md

 </style>
 ```

-## Supported Versions
+## Supported Version
 This has only been tested on:

  - vue `v2.6.12`
  - bootstrap `v5.0.1`
  - bootstrap-vue `v2.21.2`

-We are looking to support as many versions as possible but please create an issue if you encounter issues with different versions.
+We are looking to support as many versions as possible but please create an issue if you encounter compatibility issues 🙏